goblinhack/c-plus-plus-examples/scoped_enums/README.md

     };
 };
 ```
-To reference "RED" you now need to specify which instance.
+To reference "GREEN" you now need to specify which instance.
 So
-"ClassColors::RED", or for the global enum, "GlobalColors::RED" or "::RED"
+"ClassColors::GREEN", or for the global enum, "GlobalColors::GREEN" or "::GREEN"
-or just plain old "RED".
+or just plain old "GREEN".

 Here is a full example:
 ```C++